What To Expect

 - Middle School (6th-8th grade) and High School (9th-12th grade) classes take place during the 10:45am service.
 Visit the Students page for more information.

 - Should your family choose to stick together, that’s fine too!
 All ages are welcome in the worship services.

 - Village Church is fully accessible to our guests in wheelchairs and others who have difficulty navigating stairs.
 The elevator is located in the north side entrance.
-At the Welcome Center we offer Assistive Listening devices and large print bulletins/song sheets.
+At the Information Center we offer assistive listening devices and large print bulletins/song sheets.

 - You can dress casually or you can dress up...it your choice!